WANdisco/wandisco-documentation-ldm/docs/configuration-hvm.md

 When basic authentication is enabled on HiveMigrator, [update the LiveData UI with the credentials to maintain functionality](./configuration-ui.md#hivemigrator).
 :::

-Follow these steps to enable basic authentication for the HiveMigrator REST API:
+Follow these steps to enable basic authentication on the HiveMigrator REST API:

 1. Edit the `/etc/wandisco/hivemigrator/application.yaml` file to enable authentication: